Metaverse Dualchain Network Architecture (DNA) Price Tops $0.0002 on Top Exchanges

-Metaverse Dualchain Network Architecture (CURRENCY:DNA) traded down 1.1% against the dollar during the 24 hour period ending at 16:00 PM Eastern on February 21st.
-Over the last seven days, Metaverse Dualchain Network Architecture has traded 16% lower against the dollar.
-One Metaverse Dualchain Network Architecture coin can currently be purchased for about $0.0002 or 0.00000000 BTC on popular exchanges.
-Metaverse Dualchain Network Architecture has a market capitalization of $3.46 million and $891,952.00 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last day.
+Metaverse Dualchain Network Architecture (CURRENCY:DNA) traded down 5.9% against the dollar during the 24 hour period ending at 15:00 PM Eastern on February 22nd.
+In the last seven days, Metaverse Dualchain Network Architecture has traded down 19.9% against the dollar.
+One Metaverse Dualchain Network Architecture coin can now be bought for about $0.0002 or 0.00000000 BTC on major cryptocurrency exchanges.
+Metaverse Dualchain Network Architecture has a market cap of $3.28 million and approximately $894,686.00 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last day.

 - Centric Cash (CNS) traded flat against the dollar and now trades at $0.0003 or 0.00000001 BTC.